klauer/epics-sumo-mirror/doc/glossary.rst

   scanfile
       This is the file created by :doc:`"sumo-scan all"<reference-sumo-scan>`.
-      This `JSON <http://www.json.org>`_ file can be converted to a :term:`DB` file with by :doc:`"sumo db convert"<reference-sumo>`.
+      This `JSON <http://www.json.org>`_ file can be converted to a :term:`DEPS.DB` file with by :doc:`"sumo db convert"<reference-sumo>`.

   dependency database
-      See :term:`DB`.
+      See :term:`DEPS.DB`.

   scan database
       See :term:`SCANDB`.

-  DB
+  DEPS.DB
-      The dependency database is also called :term:`DB`.
+      The dependency database.
 For further details see :ref:`reference-sumo-db-The-dependency-database`.

-  BUILDDB
+  BUILDS.DB
-      The build database is also called :term:`BUILDDB`.
-It is a file in `JSON <http://www.json.org>`_ format which contains information on which versions of which modules were built.
+      The build database.
+For further details see :ref:`reference-sumo-The-build-database`.

   SCANDB
       This scan database is also called :term:`SCANDB`.
 It is a file in `JSON